plone/training/gatsby/howitworks.rst

 Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.
 Conceptually, components are like JavaScript functions.
 They accept arbitrary inputs (called “props”) and return React elements describing what should appear on the screen.

-In Gatsby all pages are React components that takes in input some data (if needed) from GraphQL and displays some informations.
+In Gatsby all pages are React components that takes in input some data (if needed) from GraphQL and displays some information.
+It also is very flexible in its project structure allowing you to choose the way you want it to be, libraries you want to use, methods of styling and much more.

 The last component is Webpack.
 Webpack is a module bundler.